Hall algebras and quantum symmetric pairs II: reflection functors: Reflection functors and APR-tilting for quivers

 \subsubsection{Split $\imath$quiver}

 Let $Q=(\xymatrix{ 1\ar[r]^{\alpha} &2})$ with $\btau=\Id$.
 Then $\Lambda^\imath$ is isomorphic to the algebra with its quiver $\ov Q$ and relations as follows:

 Indeed, $\Lambda^\imath$ is isomorphic to $\K Q\otimes_\K R_1$.
-Its Auslander-Reiten quiver of $\Lambda^\imath$ is displayed in Figure \ref{figure 2}, see \cite[\S13.5]{GLS17}.
-The modules on the leftmost column of the figure has to be identified with the corresponding module on the rightmost one.
+Its Auslander-Reiten quiver of $\Lambda^\imath$ is displayed in Figure 2; see \cite[\S13.5]{GLS17}.
+The modules on the leftmost column of the figure have to be identified with the corresponding modules on the rightmost one.
 The projective $\Lambda^\imath$-modules are marked with a solid frame.